Submarine Voyage: Graveyard of Lost Ships

 After a quiet cruise through the lagoon, the navigation room receives word of a surface storm ahead.
 The submarine begins a dive, which takes it to 250 feet, a point safely below the violence of the turbulent hurricane.
 The submarine passes through the wreckage of other ships that have not fared so well.
 Ships from many periods of history lie barnacle-covered and decayed, including Greek, Roman, and Viking ships.
-Sharks guards a treasure chest in the hold of a Venetian galley.
+Great White Sharks guard a treasure chest in the hold of a Venetian galley.
 Nearby, deep-sea divers work to carry other treasures to the surface.

 North Pole

 Sonar detects a polar ice cap ahead, and the diving officer takes the ship deeper in order to clear the ice.
 The submarine travels directly beneath the North Pole.
 This is a recreation of the historic voyage of USS Nautilus when it left Hawaii on July 22, 1958, and set its course for the North Pole.